tweaselORG/ReportHAR/templates/web/en/report.typ

 == Analysis steps

-To collect, record and analyze the data, the Tweasel toolchain#footnote[An overview of the tools can be found here: #link("https://docs.tweasel.org")] was used.
+To collect, record and analyze the data, the TweaselForWeb addon #footnote[An overview of the addon functionality can be found here: #link("https://docs.tweasel.org")] was used.

-TODO
+To start an analysis, the addon opens the website in a new browsing context via the web extension `contextualidentities` API#footnote[#link("https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contextualIdentities")], also know as "containers".
+This ensures that no site-related data#footnote[Site-related data includes among others cookies, localStorage, indexedDB, HTTP Cache and Image Cache.
+See #link("https://support.mozilla.org/en-US/questions/1283528") for more details.] from previous browsing which might have stored consent information is available to the website.
+In the first {{ analysis.periodWithoutInteraction | durationFormat }}, the website is loading in a hidden tab, disabling user interaction.
+After this period, the tab is unhidden and interaction with the website is possible.
+Using the `webRequests` API, HTTP request data is intercepted and collected and saved in the HAR format.
+Request data is split in data for the hidden tab, which is guaranteed to not have been interacted with, and requests after the tab was shown, which may contain interactions.

 The transmitted tracking data was identified using TrackHAR#footnote[#link("https://github.com/tweaselORG/TrackHAR")], which in principle supports both a traditional indicator matching and an adapter-based matching approach.
 Indicator matching identifies transmitted data by checking the recorded traffic for known character sequences.
 For this analysis however, only the adapters were used, which are schemas of how to decode and interpret specific requests for each contacted endpoint.
 These adapters are the result of previous research and the reasoning for why a data type is assigned to a value is documented with the adapter and given in this report.
 Adapter-based matching can only find data transmissions which have gone to already known endpoints and cannot find unexpected transmissions.